milhcbt/dockerfile/alpine/alpine-3.5-apache-2.4-php-5.6/README.md

 **How to pull this image:**

-> docker pull dimaskiddo/alpine-php-apache:3.5-5.6-2.4
+> docker pull dimaskiddo/alpine:php-5.6-apache

 **How to run this image:**

-> docker run -p 80:8080 -v <local_data_path>:/var/www/data --name alpine-apache dimaskiddo/alpine-php-apache:3.5-5.6-2.4
+> docker run -p 80:8080 -v <local_data_path>:/var/www/data --name php dimaskiddo/alpine:php-5.6-apache

 **How to get in container after run this image:**

-> docker exec -it alpine-apache /bin/bash
+> docker exec -it php /bin/bash